edgeMicroservice/mKB/README.md

 # mKB - mimik Knowledge Base Microservice
-mKB is a microservice designed for performing semantic searches on datasets.
+mKB is a microservice designed to perform semantic searches on datasets.
 These datasets are pre-processed, chunked, and indexed by creating vector representations (embeddings) of the documents using the mimik dataset-cli tool.

 ## Features